ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 Enter password: ************
 ```

+This [script](https://github.com/ISISComputingGroup/EPICS/blob/master/utils/query_ioclog.bat) can be used to extract data into CSV file(s) for e.g. diagnostic purposes.

-The local database can then be truncated to remove the import.
+The local database can then be truncated to remove the import once work is complete.